-Apprentice Pilots are selected by the California Board of Pilot Commissioners from among the U.S. merchant fleet, typically ship captains and tug captains – master mariners at the pinnacle of their careers which can take ten or more years to achieve.
-Candidates must pass a competitive written examination and simulator exercise to be eligible for entry into the state’s rigorous pilot training program.
+Trainee Pilots are United States Coast Guard licensed mariners selected by the California Board of Pilot Commissioners.
+Typically, these candidates have college degrees and an average 15 or more years of experience.
+Candidates must pass a competitive written examination and simulator evaluation to be eligible for entry into the State’s rigorous training program.
 Only upon the successful completion of the training program is a candidate eligible for licensing as a San Francisco Bar Pilot.
 Details of the selection process and training program can be found here and on the Board’s website.

 The Board of Pilot Commissioners requires every licensed pilot to participate in a continuing professional development program.
 There are two forms of continued training every pilot must complete: combination courses on subjects such as emergical medical responses, bridge resource management, and advanced electronic naviatagion systems; and manned scale model ship-handling courses.